mik-jozef/chalk/notes/spec-notes.md

   // What about:
   type T = {{ Int a, Int c }};
   ```
+`debugger.log` should be part of the language, in debug mode these would
+  be turned off by default, a programmer could turn individual logs on if needed?
+IDE: align scroll position with line start
+pressing and holding Ctrl should display all shortcuts, with text "press Ctrl"
+  twice to keep this window open
+onmouseover animation should be faster than default, maybe 100 ms?
+do sizes of boxes have to add up to 100% of size of their parent?
+  with infinite precision?
+Saving a file should solidify gray text (ie. autoinserted closing braces)
+IDE typing `class Name(Enter)` should insert braces
+import automomplete tooptil should suggest names exported from other files at the bottom,
+  below a thick line and gray text "from \[path.ch]"
+  choosing them should insert a new import
 destructor name? out of random 3 letter combinations, I picked (ie. didn't)
   completely dislike: nyn, pap, rie
 enum grammar: either all commas and no body, or all semicolons and body.